igorbenic/wp-sponsors/README.txt

 * Elementor Blocks

 == Changelog ==

+= 3.1.0 - 2019-08-06 =
+* Widget - Image size is now respected even in horizontal, although resized to 100px in height through CSS.
+* Widget/Shortcode - Sponsors have category slugs applied as classes on each sponsor item.

 = 3.0.1 - 2019-07-16 =
 * Widget was showing all sponsors instead of the number of sponsors that was entered.